PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 ### 2.2.
 Authentication & Authorization

+*   **Mechanism**: Authentication is handled via JWT with two middleware approaches:
+    *   **`checkJwt`**: Enforces authentication, returning 401 if no valid token is provided, sets `req.user` for authorized access
+    *   **`checkJwtOptional`**: Allows optional authentication, properly sets `req.user` for authenticated requests while allowing anonymous access, essential for private dataset visibility logic
-*   **Mechanism**: Authentication is handled via JWT.
-Upon successful login, the server issues a token containing the user's `id`, `username`, `email`, and `role`.
+*   **Token Management**: Upon successful login, the server issues a token containing the user's `id`, `username`, `email`, and `role`.
 The client stores this token in `localStorage` and includes it in the `Authorization` header for all subsequent API requests.
-*   **Role-Based Access Control (RBAC)**: The system defines three user roles:
+*   **Role-Based Access Control (RBAC)**: The system defines three user roles with dataset-specific permissions:
-    1.  `Administrator`: Full control over all users and datasets.
+    1.  `Administrator`: Full control over all users and datasets, including private datasets of other users
-    2.  `Developer`: Can create datasets and manage their own.
+    2.  `Developer`: Can create datasets and manage their own (both public and private)
-    3.  `User`: Can view public datasets.
+    3.  `User`: Can view public datasets only
+*   **Dataset Visibility Rules**:
+    *   **Public datasets**: Visible to all users (authenticated and anonymous)
+    *   **Private datasets**: Only visible to the dataset owner and administrators
+    *   **Anonymous users**: Can only see public datasets
+    *   **Authenticated users**: See all public datasets + their own private datasets
 *   **Special Rule**: The very first user to register in the system is automatically granted the `Administrator` role.

 ### 2.3.
 Frontend Architecture

 *   **Framework**: Built with React and Vite for a fast development experience.
 *   **Styling**: Utilizes Tailwind CSS for utility-first styling, with `shadcn/ui` for a pre-built, accessible component library.
-*   **State Management**: Global user state is managed via a custom `useAuth` hook that decodes the JWT.
+*   **State Management**: Global user state is managed via a custom `useAuth` hook that decodes the JWT with proper token validation and expiration handling.
 Component-level state is managed with `useState`.
+The auth state properly synchronizes with dataset visibility logic.
 *   **Routing**: `react-router-dom` is used for client-side routing.
 *   **Shared Types**: To ensure consistency and prevent data-related bugs, the frontend uses a centralized file for shared TypeScript types (`src/types/index.ts`).
 All major data structures, like `User` and `Dataset`, are defined here and imported throughout the application.